-The image below, called “Speak” is an original design by Northwest Coast First Nations artist, Maynard Johnny Jr. It depicts four faces sharing the same mouth, to signify the importance of communication between a couple, in a family or community, and in society as a whole.
+The logo below, called “Speak” is an original design by Northwest Coast First Nations artist, Maynard Johnny Jr., from the Coast Salish and Kwakwaka’wakw tribe.
+It depicts four faces sharing the same mouth, to signify the importance of communication between a couple, in a family or community, and in society as a whole.
 Space to “Speak” freely is key to solving any problem, big or small.

 Maynard Johnny Jr. (b.
 1973) is primarily a self-taught artist who has been studying and working since the age of seventeen.
 He has been inspired by many NWC artists, and particularly admires Robert Davidson, the late great Art Thompson, and Mark Henderson.

 To learn more about the art of Maynard Johnny Jr., go to www.facebook.com/salishman

 Microanalysis involves repeated close review of small segments of social interaction, to identify the interplay of vocal and non-vocal actions that are used to create meaning and achieve the interaction.

 In part, the utility of microanalysis is that by examining actual social interactions in fine detail, it is possible to form an inductive, “from the ground up” understanding.
 The goal at the beginning of any analysis is to set aside theory, knowing that is never fully possible, and examine the data-the interaction-as much as possible on its own terms.
 This often reveals relationships between actions that were previously unseen, for instance, the close coordination of eye gaze, vocal intonation and interactive gestures when one person invites another to take a turn at talk.